ashishdommety/checktypo/README.md

 ## 🔸 Some Issues:
 + Not all words are added into the typo-js dictionary, however, the aim is to add more words to this library moving on.
++ You can only run one website.
+In the future, checktypo will allow you to search multiple pages better.

 ### 💡 Future-Ideas:
 + add custom argument cleaning using a config.json that includes